yoann-ba/ColabFold_PepPI_files/solo_features_result/readme.md

-# title

-Confidence plots and ROC-PRC plots for all single features
+# Confidence plots and ROC-PRC plots for all single features

 confidence_graph :
 - X axis : distance between data points and the decision threshold